CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 We implemented the random circuit on the IonQ trapped ion computer by connecting to their API.
 We built a sweet NodeJs repository to be able to so with simple commands via the command line.
 Checkout the repo's [README](./ionq-implementation/README.md) for more information.

-We could choose to implement the circuit on their quantum machine or a simulator.
+We had the ability to use their simulator or their real trapped ion computer.
 So we did both.
-Unfortunately, the results from the quantum machine was not very precise and only gave us up to 3 decimal places in precision (we are on the free plan), so the plots may be a little crude.
+Unfortunately, the results from the quantum computer was not very precise and only gave us up to 3 decimal places in precision (because we are on a basic plan), so the plots may be a little crude.

 Here are the probability distributions for an 8 qubit system on a 512 deep circuit on the trapped ion machine:

 ![QPU Probabilities](../Week1_Trapped_Ions/img/qpu-histo-deep.png)

 Next we tried to replicate the analysis in task 3 by showing that the cumulative distribution function of p would tend to the Porter-Thomas (exponential) distribution.
-Recall though, that the low precision of the free tier yielded very choppy graphs:
+Recall though, that the low precision of the basic tier yielded very choppy graphs:

 ![QPU CDF](../Week1_Trapped_Ions/img/qpu-cdf-deep.png)